Salix babylonica f. tortuosa ‘Swizzle Sticks’

 'Swizzle Sticks' in a residential area clearly showing it's upright habit and curly stems.

 Delicate curly foliage and pale yellowish green twigs.

 'Swizzle Sticks' used as a hedge to provide shade for plants that require low light conditions

 Photo courtesy of the now closed Loomis Creek Nursery in NY State

-Sorry, we have discontinued this selection as it is very prone to a foliar disease for us.
+Sorry, we have discontinued this selection as it is very prone to a foliar disease for us in the humid East.